kateolmstead/unity-sdk/README.md

                     <li>
                         CurrencyConvert: A conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
 If the type of a transaction is CurrencyConvert, then there should be at least 2 elements in the <code>transactionCurrencies</code> array
                     </li>
-                    <li>Initial: An initial allocation of currency and/or virtual items to a new player</li>
+                    <li>Initial: An initial allocation of currency and/or virtual items to a new user</li>
-                    <li>Free: Free currency or item given to a player by the application</li>
+                    <li>Free: Free currency or item given to a user by the application</li>
                     <li>
-                        Reward: Currency or virtual item given by the application as a reward for some action by the player
+                        Reward: Currency or virtual item given by the application as a reward for some action by the user
                     </li>
                     <li>
-                        GiftSend: A virtual item sent from one player to another.
+                        GiftSend: A virtual item sent from one user to another.
 Note: a virtual gift should result in two transaction events with the same <code>transactionId</code>, one with the type GiftSend, and another with the type GiftReceive
                     </li>
-                    <li>GiftReceive: A virtual good received by a player.
+                    <li>GiftReceive: A virtual good received by a user.
 See note for GiftSend type</li>
                 </ul>
             </td>
         </tr>